tehcentr2014/dj-oc-app/README.md

 - This project utilizes the OpenAI API for natural language processing.
 - HTML template for landing page: SeoGram – Free Multipage Bootstrap 4 Landing Page Website Template
 - HTML template for dashboard page: Sneat Dashboard PRO – Bootstrap 5 Template

+## Credits

+- HTML template for landing page: SeoGram – Free Multipage Bootstrap 4 Landing Page Website Template
+- HTML template for dashboard page: Sneat Dashboard PRO – Bootstrap 5 Template

+### Content

+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on the home and sign up page are from https://themewagon.com
+- The images used for the dasboard page were taken from https://themeselection.com/item/sneat-dashboard-pro-bootstrap/